jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 </table>

 ## Database Schema
 The schema is a star schema based around a fact table that represents the song plays.
+This allows Sparkify to analyze their songplay data accross different dimensions.
+For example:
+- Top 50 of songs last month (or other time frame)
+- Top artists in a given time frame
+- Top albmus in a given time frame
+- Most active users in a given time frame
+- Map of active users
+- Browser being used
+- Songplays per hour on a given day

 ### Fact Table
 #### songplays